ssh-mitm/ssh-mitm/doc/get_started/index.rst

 Adding custom tutorials
 -----------------------

-Extra tutorials can be installed as Python packages.
+Additional tutorials can be installed as Python packages.
 Register the tutorial class under the ``sshmitm.Tutorial`` entry point in ``pyproject.toml``:

 .. code-block:: toml